-The overall costs of the provision of sports facilities are heavily subsidised by Council with a small contribution made by Users.
+Sports Facility overall cost of operation are heavily subsidised by Council with a small contribution made by Users.
 The subsidy is provided to allow Users to provide accessible and inclusive opportunities for the whole community.
 Refer to Appendix B: Schedule of Fees and Charges Contributions (p.
 31) for all sports facility fees and charges.